Example: Canonical Correlation

 lack of correlations between this canonical variate and the home satisfaction

 sums of the variables in each set.
-You can review those weights by using
+You can review those weights via the

 Click the Left

-& right set canonical weights button to display the following
+& right set canonical weights button to produce two spreadsheets.

 The weights shown in the